shuailab/personal/students.md

 - Jingshuo Feng (graduated in 2021)
 	* Dissertation topic: "Modeling Heterogeneous User Behavior in Interactive Systems by Graphical Model and Collaborative Learning"
 	* Research Intern in AI Platform at Kuaishou Technology
-	* Current position: Vice President (Model/Anlys/Valid Officer) at Citibank
+	* Current position: VP (Model/Anlys/Valid Officer) at Citibank
 - Mona Haghighi (graduated in 2016, USF)
 	* Dissertation topic: "Rule-based Risk Monitoring Systems for Complex Datasets"
 	* Recipient of the Dissertation Completion Award in 2015